-Report: Center where comatose woman had baby probed in 2016
+Center where comatose woman had baby faced criminal probe

 - As U.S. parks go understaffed, people are destroying California's protected Joshua trees

-Investigators are collecting DNA from Hacienda’s male employees and others who may have had contact with her in their effort to identify a suspect.
+Investigators are collecting DNA from Hacienda’s male employees and others who may have had contact with the woman in an effort to identify a suspect.

+The woman’s family has said in a statement through their attorney that they will care for the infant boy and have asked for privacy.

+The revelation that a woman in a vegetative state was raped inside a care facility has horrified advocates for people with disabilities and the community at large.

 Information from: The Arizona Republic, http://www.azcentral.com